Zhanerd/HumanPose_Face_Analysis/README.md

 In this project, u dont need to install insightface or ultralyitcs or paddlepaddle or mmpose!
 #
 # USAGE
-    There will introduce how to use it.
+There will briefly introduce how to use it.
 ## Face
     Face, check face_reco.py.
 See the detail of the class FaceRecognition.
 And '__main__' is the demo.
     Also provide single choose for face det,recognition,direction,quality(see the file for how to use).